 EC: In a Which? survey in 2018, London Luton scored just 35% for customer satisfaction and was named the worst airport in the UK.
 Luton scored low in categories for range of shops and food outlets and toilets; some called it ‘chaotic’ and ‘crowded’.
 Going forward, how will the redevelopment programme address these issues and transform Luton into one of the UK’s leading airports, rather than one of its worst?

 Which? polled 521 of its subscribers who had travelled through the airport between May 2017 and May 2018, just 0.003% of all passengers in that period.
 During this time we’ve undergone a period of significant change, investing £160 million redeveloping the airport to increase capacity and

 transform the passenger experience.
 In the first six months of 2018 alone, 1.2 million passengers responded to our customer service tracking, 70 per cent of whom told us they were happy with their experience.
 As we near the end of our transformation we’re proud to have recently opened 30 new shops,

 restaurants and additional toilet facilities.
 We’ve added close to a thousand new seats throughout the terminal and doubled the size of our security search area.

 Evidence of our focus on improving the passenger experience is paying off, as we were recently voted the best airport in London in survey comparing objective data.

 Our advice is people should come and experience LLA for themselves.

 EC: Thank you.
-I’m pleased to say I’ll be taking you advice and travelling on Wizz Air’s inaugural flight to Tallinn in September!
-I look forward to seeing the positive changes Luton is making.
+I’m pleased to say I’ll be taking your advice and travelling on Wizz Air’s inaugural flight to Tallinn in September.
+I look forward to seeing the positive changes LLA is making.

 Thank you to the team at LLA, who granted me this Q&A with Kimberly Kennedy.
 Photos courtesy of London Luton Airport.